[ Lymph Notes home ] [ Click to read 'My Wrapping Saga' by JackieDoss ]

 • Have you had any condition that weakens your immune system?
 Such causes include cancer treatment, certain medications, or other conditions can place you at higher risk of developing this condition.

-It is difficult to tell if lymphedema increases your risk, but remember healthy adults who do not have the risk factors you have, also develop this condition.
+It is difficult to tell if lymphedema increases your risk; however, remember that healthy adults who do not have the risk factors that you have, also develop this condition.
 Better safe than sorry.
 Explore the risks and be informed.

 • Learn the symptoms of this condition so you can be prepared to act quickly in case you suspect you are developing this condition.